MJTemple/qsogen/README.txt

 The code was written by Matthew Temple, with core functionality translated from earlier FORTRAN code written by Paul Hewett.
-The structure of the model is described in Temple, Hewett & Banerji (2021, MNRAS in press), which should be read in conjunction with this file.
+The structure of the model is described in Temple, Hewett & Banerji 2021MNRAS.508..737T (arXiv:2109.04472), which should be read in conjunction with this file.

 If you use this code in a scientific publication, please cite Temple, Hewett & Banerji (2021).